 11. With regard to disaster recovery of data, FIRE has not tested the retrieval and restoration of its data backups.
 This should be tested periodically.

-Status: Completed.
+Status: Completed for back-up but not for disaster and relocation.
 Tests are performed to make sure restoration happens.

 12. Data backups are only sent offsite weekly.
 This should be done daily.